-• GH-2 (Internal Investigations), most recently amended on June 28, 2019.
+• GH-2 (Internal Investigations), most recently amended on June 25, 2020.

 To assess compliance with this Paragraph, we review all new misconduct complaints received each month and completed misconduct investigations conducted by MCSO personnel.
-In addition, we review many initial complaint documents or initial phone calls, BWC videos, traffic stop videos, Supervisory Notes, Compliance and BIO reviews, and consider findings in the complaint testing process.
+In addition, we review many initial complaint documents or initial telephone calls, BWC videos, traffic stop videos, Supervisory Notes, Compliance and BIO reviews, and consider findings in the complaint testing process.

 During the last reporting period, there were no instances where either Court Compliance Unit or BIO personnel identified in their reviews that a supervisor had failed to initiate a complaint when appropriate.
-There were no completed administrative misconduct cases with any allegations of failure to take a complaint.
+There were no complaints externally or internally generated for failing to take a complaint.
+Of the 41 completed administrative misconduct investigations we reviewed, there were no indications or allegations that the complainant had previously tried unsuccessfully to make a complaint.
 There were no instances where we identified during our review of MCSO contacts with complainants that a complainant had attempted to make a prior complaint and was refused.
 There were no instances identified in the complaint intake testing process where an MCSO employee refused to take a complaint.

-During this reporting period, MCSO initiated 145 new internal investigations and 132 service complaints.
-There were no complaints externally or internally generated for failing to take a complaint.
-Of the 41 completed administrative misconduct investigations we reviewed, there were no indications or allegations that the complainant had previously tried unsuccessfully to make a complaint.
+During this reporting period, MCSO initiated 141 new internal investigations and 109 service complaints.
+Of the 63 completed administrative misconduct investigations we reviewed, we did not independently identify any instances where MCSO had initially failed to accept a complaint as required.
+There was one instance where MCSO discovered internally that a supervisor had failed to immediately accept a complaint and make appropriate notifications.
+An administrative misconduct investigation was conducted, with a sustained finding.
+The supervisor received a suspension as a result of the sustained misconduct.
 Our review of traffic stops for this reporting period did not identify any instances where a subject who was arrested made allegations of misconduct by MCSO personnel during his arrest that went unaddressed.
 Our review of Supervisory Notes during this reporting period did not identify any incidents where there were indications that a complaint had been made but not properly reported.
 We reviewed numerous complainant contacts, and found no indication that a supervisor initially refused to take a complaint or attempted to dissuade the complainant from making a complaint.
 Neither CID or BIO identified any instances in their reviews during this reporting period that indicated a complainant had attempted to file a complaint and been refused.
 We did not identify any complaint intake tests for this reporting period where MCSO failed to accept a complaint.